-(A) Requests for permission to broadcast, record, photograph or televise in the courtroom shall be in writing on a form prescribed by this Court to the judge or magistrate to whom the case is assigned as far in advance as reasonably practical, but in no event later than one-half (1/2) hour prior to the courtroom session to be broadcast or photographed unless otherwise permitted by the judge or magistrate.
+(A) Requests for permission to broadcast, record, photograph or televise in the courtroom shall be in writing on a form prescribed by this Court to the judge or magistrate to whom the case is assigned as far in advance as reasonably practical, but in no event later than one-half (1/2) hour prior to the courtroom session to be broadcast, recorded or photographed, unless otherwise permitted by the judge or magistrate.
 Permission shall be granted in accordance with Rule 12 of Ohio Rules of Superintendence and upon such terms as the Court may dictate.

-(B) Media representatives are responsible for pooling without involving the court in any way, except to notify it of pooling arrangements.
+(B) Media representatives are responsible for pooling without involving the court, except to notify it of pooling arrangements.
 Television stations and radio stations must decide which of them shall cover the proceedings, and only one of each may then cover any one proceeding.
 The newsprint media must decide which of them shall cover the proceedings for photographic coverage, and only one photographer may then be allowed in the courtroom at any one time.
 If a dispute arises among or between the media representatives during any proceeding, the judge shall exclude contesting representatives from the remaining case proceedings.

-(4) The judge shall inform victims and witnesses of their right to object to being filmed, videotaped, recorded or photographed.
+(4) The judge or magistrate shall inform victims and witnesses of their right to object to being filmed, videotaped, recorded or photographed.
 Recording and/or broadcasting of victims of sexual assaults, informants and undercover police officers shall not be permitted.

 (5) No media recording shall be made of any document or exhibit before or after it is admitted into evidence, except those which are clearly visible to spectators (e.g. maps, charts, blackboards, etc.).